It’s time for the next level – the one you already know you’re ready for.

 The Architecture of Elevation

-But none of it works if you're building from a version of yourself that isn't fully integrated.
-You need to feel solid with yourself — in who you are and how you lead.
+If you're building from a version of yourself that isn't fully integrated, even a good strategy won't hold.
+You need to feel solid with yourself.

 growth stops feeling forced.